Tuple¶

 property

-¶ Return True if all generic parameters were supplied concrete values.
+specified¶ Return True if all generic parameters were supplied concrete values.

 >>> Uint['template'].specified False